Formula Systems (1985) (NASDAQ:FORTY) Sees Unusually-High Trading Volume – Still a Buy?

-Shares of Formula Systems (1985) Ltd. (NASDAQ:FORTY – Get Free Report) saw an uptick in trading volume on Friday .
-836 shares traded hands during mid-day trading, an increase of 186% from the previous session’s volume of 292 shares.The stock last traded at $180.00 and had previously closed at $168.90.
+Formula Systems (1985) Ltd. (NASDAQ:FORTY – Get Free Report) shares saw strong trading volume on Thursday .
+836 shares were traded during trading, an increase of 250% from the previous session’s volume of 239 shares.The stock last traded at $177.9350 and had previously closed at $168.90.

-Separately, Weiss Ratings reaffirmed a “hold (c)” rating on shares of Formula Systems (1985) in a research report on Monday.
-One equities research analyst has rated the stock with a Hold rating, Based on data from MarketBeat.com, Formula Systems (1985) has a consensus rating of “Hold”.
+Separately, Weiss Ratings reaffirmed a “hold (c)” rating on shares of Formula Systems (1985) in a report on Monday.
+One equities research analyst has rated the stock with a Hold rating, Based on data from MarketBeat, the company currently has a consensus rating of “Hold”.

 Formula Systems (1985) Cuts Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, January 23rd.
-Stockholders of record on Tuesday, December 30th will be issued a $0.5021 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Friday, January 23rd.
+Shareholders of record on Tuesday, December 30th will be paid a $0.5021 dividend.
+The ex-dividend date is Tuesday, December 30th.
 This represents a $2.01 annualized dividend and a dividend yield of 1.1%.
-The ex-dividend date of this dividend is Tuesday, December 30th.
-Formula Systems (1985)’s dividend payout ratio is presently 32.60%.
+Formula Systems (1985)’s payout ratio is presently 32.60%.

 Institutional Trading of Formula Systems (1985)

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Elevation Point Wealth Partners LLC acquired a new position in shares of Formula Systems (1985) during the 2nd quarter worth about $222,000.
-CX Institutional bought a new position in Formula Systems (1985) during the third quarter worth about $398,000.
-GHP Investment Advisors Inc. increased its position in Formula Systems (1985) by 10.8% during the third quarter.
-GHP Investment Advisors Inc. now owns 7,716 shares of the technology company’s stock worth $1,082,000 after buying an additional 755 shares during the last quarter.
-Finally, Raymond James Financial Inc. bought a new stake in Formula Systems (1985) in the second quarter valued at approximately $73,000.
+Hedge funds have recently added to or reduced their stakes in the business.
+Raymond James Financial Inc. purchased a new position in shares of Formula Systems (1985) during the second quarter valued at approximately $73,000.
+Elevation Point Wealth Partners LLC purchased a new position in shares of Formula Systems (1985) in the second quarter worth approximately $222,000.
+CX Institutional purchased a new stake in Formula Systems (1985) in the 3rd quarter worth approximately $398,000.
+Finally, GHP Investment Advisors Inc. lifted its holdings in Formula Systems (1985) by 10.8% in the 3rd quarter.
+GHP Investment Advisors Inc. now owns 7,716 shares of the technology company’s stock worth $1,082,000 after purchasing an additional 755 shares in the last quarter.
 34.76% of the stock is owned by institutional investors.

 About Formula Systems (1985)